chaitra0312/chaitra0312/README.md

 - 🌱 I’m currently learning **Core concepts in artificial intelligence and data-driven decision making**

 - 👯 I’m looking to collaborate on **Exploring how to turn machine learning models into usable tools with interactive features**

-- 👨‍💻 All of my projects are available at [https://github.com/chaitra0312](https://github.com/chaitra0312)

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>